amarapurkaryash/PEditor/README.md

  3.Pdfminer------https://pypi.org/project/pdfminer/

-Still its in development thats why web version is not available.Hope you enjoy this..
+Still its in development thats why web version is in progress.Hope you enjoy this..